api-platform/docs/core/graphql.md

 For example, associations can be made with Doctrine ORM's `OneToMany`, `ManyToOne`, `ManyToMany`, etc.

 It's important to note that the security defined on resource operations applies only to the exposed query/mutation endpoints (e.g. `Query.users`, `Mutation.updateUser`, etc.).
-Resource operation security is defined via the `security` attribute for each operation defined in the `ApiResource` `graphql` attribute.
+Resource operation security is defined via the `security` attribute for each operation defined on the resource.
 This security is *not* applied to exposed associations.

 Associations can instead be secured with the `ApiProperty` `security` attribute.
 This provides the flexibility to have different security depending on where an association is exposed.